-Assessments are used to profile the students and identify personalised intervention programmes.
+Assessments are used to profile the students and identify those who require personalised intervention programmes and IEPs (Individual Education Plan).
 Information is gathered about the child to help to identify areas of priority for extra support and provision.
 This formally happens at Pupil Progress Meetings at the end of each term and when individual targets are set.
 The SENCO in conjunction with LSAs, TAs and class teachers also closely monitor all interventions so any adjustments, if needed, can be identified early.
 Adjustments can then be implemented through close liaison with relevant staff.
 This means that provisions may be reviewed at any time so the need of every child can be met as is arises.
-The cycle of Assess, Plan, DO, Review is ongoing and can begin at any time should a parent or teacher have any concern that a child may have a barrier to learning.
-If a child does not respond to short term targeted intervention, further support is sought from SENDCo and a formal meeting will be held with parents to discuss next steps.
+The cycle of Assess, Plan, Do, Review is ongoing and can begin at any time should a parent or teacher have any concern that a child may have a barrier to learning.
+If a child does not respond to short-term targeted intervention, further support is sought from SENDCo and a formal meeting will be held with parents to discuss next steps.
+At this point the child may be added to the schools SEND Register.

-For children who require support with their emotional regulation, we have a dedicated quiet library room and Rainbow Room with dark tent, where any child can go as needed.
-The school use Zones of Regulation, in conjunction with the STEPs Therapeutic approach for behaviour management.
-Every class follows this to help children understand the difference between their feelings, emotions and reactions, helping children move towards co regulation and self-regulation.
+For children who require support with their emotional regulation, we have a dedicated quiet library room and 'Hub' with dark tent, beanbags and cosy environment resources where any child can go as needed.
+The school use Emotional Regulation and Emotional Literacy resources, in conjunction with the Therapeutic Thinking approach for teaching co and self-regulation and as a basis for behaviour management.
+Every class follows this to help children understand the difference between their feelings, emotions and reactions.
 Individual Emotional Regulation intervention is put in place for children needing additional support in this area.
 This is delivered by LSAs and overseen by SENDCo in order to monitor progress in emotional literacy and regulation.